-MCTs can also help with weight loss, which is another reason why many people turn to them, especially on a ketogenic diet.
+MCTs can also help with weight loss, which is another reason why many people use them –especially on the keto diet.

-If you’ve ever read or heard that MCT oil or similar products like exogenous ketones prevent your body from losing weight or tapping into your own stored fat, you might have reconsidered taking them.
+If you’ve ever read or heard that MCT oil or similar products like exogenous ketones prevent your body from shedding fat or using your own stored fat as fuel, you might have reconsidered taking them.

 The theory behind this claim is that when you take MCTs, your body burns this dietary fat first instead of using your stored body fat for energy.
 According to those who believe this idea, when you consume MCTs and exogenous ketones (EK), you’re also turning off the signal to produce your own ketones.

 This myth relies on the misconception that your body won’t burn fat until everything else you’ve consumed has been digested first.

 There are plenty of studies to show what happens when people take MCTs — and it’s probably not what you think.